Our Commitment to Keeping Your Data Safe

 - The right to withdraw consent that you have provided to us to use your personal information.

-By law, we have to keep basic information about bookings and our customers for six years for legal claims and tax purposes.
+We have a right to keep basic information about bookings and our customers for a minimum of six years for legal claims and tax purposes.

 In some circumstances, we may anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.